Table of Contents

 Larry Hoover was sent to maximum security state prison Stateville Correctional Center in Crest Hill, Illinois.

-Larry Hoover Becomes “the King” of Black Gangster Disciple Nation (1974)
+Rise to Power: Larry Hoover Becomes “the King” of Black Gangster Disciple Nation (1974)

 In September 1974, David Barksdale, who had been wounded in a gun accident earlier in 1970, died from kidney related complications arising from the injury.
 This set the stage for incarcerated Larry Hoover to become the all-powerful “King” of Black Gangster Disciple Nation (BGDN).

-Dual Persona of Larry Hoover (1974 onwards-till perhaps now)
+Dual Persona of Larry Hoover (1974 Onwards – till Perhaps Now)

 Inside the jail, Larry Hoover on one hand was discreetly leading BGDN, and on the other was portraying himself not only to have been reformed but also as a reformer of the members of his gang.
 Hoover at that time was performing the twin roles of a gang leader and a reformer to the highest degree of perfection.

-Prison was beneficial for Larry Hoover
+How Prison Life Benefited Larry Hoover

-1. He had all the time in the world to think and reflect and carve a strategy for himself and his criminal organization.
+- He had all the time in the world to think and reflect and carve a strategy for himself and his criminal organization.

-2. The jail provided him with peace and safety which otherwise are not available to people who are a part of the gangs involved in the business of illegal drugs.
+- The jail provided him with peace and safety which otherwise are not available to people who are a part of the gangs involved in the business of illegal drugs.

-3. The prison provided him with the chance of learning and self development which he utilized by becoming a lifelong learner.
+- The prison provided him with the chance of learning and self development which he utilized by becoming a lifelong learner.

-Personal Development and Learning (1974 to date)
+Personal Development and Learning: Larry Hoover’s Journey in Prison (1974 to date)

 In a 2012 report of the Prison Review Board, Hoover had completed more than 100 ACE courses and had extensively exhausted all available courses offered by the federal institutions.
 He also received programming in cognitive behavior therapy.